RomelTorres/alpha_vantage/README.md

 Alpha Vantage delivers a free API for real time financial data and most used finance indicators in a simple json or pandas format.
 This module implements a python interface to the free API provided by Alpha
 Vantage (http://www.alphavantage.co/).
 It requires a free API, that can be requested on http://www.alphavantage.co/support/#api-key.
 You can have a look at all the api calls available in their documentation http://www.alphavantage.co/documentation

+## News
+From version 1.8.0 onwards, the column names of the data frames have changed, they are now exactly what alphavantage gives back in their json response.
+You can see the examples in better detail in the following git repo:  https://github.com/RomelTorres/av_example

 ## Install
 To install the package use:
 ```shell